SEN Information report

-Homework will be adjusted to meet your child’s individual requirements.
+Home and remote learning will be adapted to meet your child’s individual requirements.

 A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child.

-How is Phillimore School accessible to children with SEND?
+How are Phillimore School premises accessible to children with SEND?

 How will we support your child when they are joining the school, leaving the school or moving to another class?